 The Leatherby Libraries opened in the Fall Semester, 2004.
 The five-story facility serves as an intellectual and cultural heart of the campus and is designed to meet the information needs of Chapman's students and faculty.
 Not only does this innovative library combine the latest information technology with the personalized attention that is the hallmark of a Chapman education, it also includes nine individually named libraries with distinctive collections representing disciplinary areas of the university: Arts and Humanities, Social Sciences, Science and Technology, Education, Music, Film and Television, and Business and Economics.
 Two special libraries are the Frank Mt.
 Pleasant Library of Special Collections and Archives and the Sala and Aron Samueli Holocaust Memorial Library.
-The facility features 15 group study rooms, 6 multi-media preview rooms, over 250 computers for user access, 6 computer classrooms, a library instruction room, an extended-hour study commons, and more than 600 seats at tables, carrels, and lounge chairs.
+The facility features 15 group study rooms, 6 multi-media preview rooms, over 325 computers for user access, six computer classrooms, one general use computer lab, one language lab, a library instruction room, an extended-hour study commons, and more than 600 seats at tables, carrels, and lounge chairs.

-The Leatherby Libraries' collection contains about 265,000 volumes and 2,000 print journal titles, in addition to DVDs, videos, CDs, and other media.
+The Leatherby Libraries' collection contains about 280,000 volumes and over 1,000 print journal titles, in addition to DVDs, videos, CDs, and other media.
 An extensive interlibrary loan service (ILLIAD and Odyssey) enhances the hard-copy and electronic holdings, enabling the library to support specialized research needs of students and faculty.
 The library instruction program is an important part of graduate and undergraduate programs, ensuring that students are connected to the information resources they need to succeed in their courses and become life-long learners.